 I suppose I was lucky to have great family watching out for me over the years.
 One of my cousins in America, a ‘Yank,’ as they’re affectionately known by my relatives in Ireland really stood out for me and inspired me to just go for it.
 He’s been on an amazing life journey too and even though he’s now retired he’s still a Senior Advisor to the President of the United States for life.
 He was President of a Fortune 200 Company listed on the New York Stock Exchange also ranked in the Top 40 of the Best Performing Companies in America.
 That’s how I got to The White House and had a flag flown in my honour over Capitol Hill with a certificate along with the flag.
 He arranged it all and surprised me on the day I was over in St. Louis, Missouri for Oprah Winfrey.
 What a day I tell you.
 I was sweating buckets – and not just because of the heat.
 I remember having to take an extra puff of Ventolin from one of my inhalers before going over to Oprah in the Peabody Opera House.
 It’s like she winded me before I even got there!
 I was so nervous.
 But you know how you just find the courage to pull through and get on with it?
 That was one of those days.
 By the way, I missed the first Oprah phone call the month before and when the phone rang again the battery on the phone ran out.
 Real life can be strange.
 You wait your whole life for a moment like that and it’s just chaos all around.
 Sound familiar?
 Yes, I did eventually find a phone charger.
 But the funniest thing is my cousin in the U.S. was friends with Paul Newman and I didn’t know this until after Paul died.
 What are the chances?

 I have the world’s rarest personality type and share it with 1% of the population.
-I’m also on the autism spectrum.
+I also have a Sensory Processing Disorder (SPD) which places me on the autism spectrum.
 I believe that these two factors may have helped to propel my career from a very young age.
 I feel that I have led an extraordinary life and get to work with people that others only dream about collaborating with or meeting in person.
 All of my businesses are and always have been Minorities-Friendly.

 Childhood Traumas Gave Me Drive to Succeed: